 The Early Rising Reasons

 Kids and sleep are hugely complicated bedfellows (pun intended and expertly delivered).
-You know this from trying to get your kid to sleep in the first place.
-That said, the issues that surround early rises will be very familiar.
+After all, it’s hard enough to get a kid to sleep in the first place.
+That said, the issues that surround early rises are diverse and could even be linked to your biological heritage.

 A schedule can shift due to an incredible amount of reasons.
 The problem is that a schedule shift in one area will throw everything out of whack.
-If you find that your kid is suddenly popping up earlier you may want to start here.
+If a kid is suddenly popping up earlier this is the place to start.
+Moore suggests first looking at the amount of sleep the kid is getting in total.

 Nap Duration And Frequency

 Humans are still pretty animalistic.
 And some persistent instincts sneak through.
-Your kid will wake when they sense the sun.
-Or they’ll pop up if they hear a commotion.
+Moore notes that kid will wake when they sense the sun.
+It’s a downside of having those pesky circadian rhythms.
+Also, kids could pop up if they hear a commotion.
 It is, after all, how they protected themselves from lions back in the day.
 It’s just, lions never swore about finding their keys before work

 Early Riser Tips

-Like most things sleep-related, getting your early riser to let you just have a few more minutes of Giselle dreams is not going to be easy.
-But there are some concrete steps you try to keep them from crowing at dawn.
-Just remember that if your kid wakes up happy and well rested at 5:30 a.m., and remains so throughout the day, you might have to adjust your own dang self.
+Like most things sleep-related, getting an early riser to stay down isn’t easy.
+But Moore is certain there are concrete steps parents can try to keep kids from crowing at dawn.
+That said, if a kid wakes up happy and well rested at 5:30 a.m., and remains so throughout the day, parents might just have to adjust themselves.

 Fix The Room